Skip to main content

 What is phishing?

-Phishing is a type of internet hoax in which scammers use email and other methods to steal personal information, such as financial details or account passwords.
-This approach earned its unusual name because it uses attractive “bait” to lure people to websites and solicit their data under false pretenses.
+Phishing is a type of internet hoax that criminals love.
+These scammers use email, texting, social media, and other methods to steal personal data, like financial information or account passwords.
+And you can see where the unusual name comes from: because phishing uses attractive “bait” to lure people to websites and solicit their data under false pretenses.

 Phishing is not the same as spam.
-While spam is just another term for junk mail and unwanted ads, phishing attacks are deliberate attempts to steal your information and use it in harmful ways.
+Spam is just another term for junk mail and unwanted ads; phishing attacks are deliberate attempts to steal your information and use it in harmful ways.

 How does phishing work?

-1. The attack is conducted via electronic communications.
-Although email is common, phishing can also be carried out via text messages, social media accounts, voicemail, and even phone calls.
+1. They use electronic communications.
+Phishing attacks commonly happen through email, but criminals also try to contact you via text messages, social media accounts, voicemail, and even phone calls.

-• A plea for help: With a goal of tugging at your heartstrings, the attacker sends you an email pretending to be a good friend or relative (e.g., your grandchild).
-They claim to be in financial dire straits and request your assistance immediately.
-How are cyber criminals able to impersonate people you know?
+• A plea for help.
+With a goal of tugging at your heartstrings, the attacker sends you an email pretending to be a good friend or relative (like your grandchild).
+They claim to be in dire financial straits and urgently request that you send them money.
+How can cyber criminals so easily impersonate people you know?
 With social media, scammers have access to more of our personal information than ever before.
-This allows them to make their messages highly targeted—and often very believable.
+This allows them to craft messages that often are very believable.

-• You’re the grand prize winner: You receive a text message congratulating you on being the winner of a very big prize, whether it's an irresistible travel package deal or free tickets to the event of the year.
-You're asked to provide your personal details in order to claim your award.
+• A grand prize announcement.
+Scammers text you with congratulations and great news: you’ve won a very big prize, whether it's an irresistible travel package or free tickets to the event of the year.
+But first, in order to claim your award, you have to volunteer personal information or even pay an up-front fee.

-• Your bank account has been compromised: You get an “urgent” notice that appears to be from your bank, alerting you of suspicious activity on your account.
-You're then asked to click a link that takes you to a website, where you'll be prompted to confirm your bank account information.
+• A notice that your bank account was compromised.
+Criminals impersonate someone from your financial institution and send an “urgent” notice to alert you about suspicious activity on your account.
+This notice directs you to click a link that brings you to a real-looking website (it’s fake), where you’re prompted to confirm your bank account details.

 Why does phishing work so well?

 Emails, text messages, voicemail messages, and even voice calls are not authenticated.
-This means that, just like a postcard sent through the mail, there’s no real way to validate where they came from.
-That gives scammers plenty of freedom to mimic trusted brands in their communications.
+This means that—just like a postcard sent through the mail—there’s no real way to tell where they actually come from.
+That gives scammers plenty of freedom to mimic trusted people and brands in their communications.

-Sophisticated phishers are very skilled at creating spoof email templates and websites that are almost indistinguishable from the real thing, right down to the URL (website address) and security certificates.
-You may think you’re receiving a credible message from a bank, online store, or credit card company.
-And if you’re not paying close attention, you might not notice the trickery until it’s too late.
+The most accomplished phishers are very skilled at creating spoof (fake) emails and websites that are almost impossible to tell apart from the real thing.
+That includes the URL (website address) and security certificates.
+You may think you’re reading a credible message from a bank, online store, credit card company, or the government.
+Unless you’re paying very close attention, you might miss the signs of trickery until it’s too late.

 How do you avoid phishing scams?